Why did the Titanic sink?

 Ultimately, one of the main reasons the Titanic sank was because it was traveling too fast in an area where there were known to be icebergs.

-The ship's captain, Edward Smith, had received clearly several warnings about the presence of ice in the area, but he chose to not take the necessary precautions.
+The ship's captain, Edward Smith, had received several warnings about the presence of ice in the area, but he chose to not take the necessary precautions.

 So, when the Titanic finally did spot the iceberg, it was too late to avoid a collision.